lovrosdu/klor/doc/02-syntax.md

 At a higher-level however, the syntax of Klor's expressions consists of Clojure data structures such as symbols, lists, vectors, etc.

 Like Clojure and other Lisps, Klor is an expression-oriented language.
-Below, we describe the three classes of **Klor expressions**: basic expressions, role expressions, and choreographic expressions.
+Below we describe the different kinds of **Klor expressions**.
+We start with role expressions that are of special importance in our setting.

 In the Common Lisp tradition, an expression is sometimes also called a [*form*](https://www.lispworks.com/documentation/lw50/CLHS/Body/26_glo_f.htm#form).

-## Basic Expressions

-A **basic expression** is any Clojure expression that is not a Clojure collection (list, vector, map or set) -- booleans, numbers, characters, strings, symbols, keywords and nil.

 ## Role Expressions